 The cougar is the largest cat on Vancouver Island.
 Unlike other big cats, though, the cougar can only make a purring sound.
 You will never hear one in the forests – a fact that Hollywood seems to be unaware of!

 Cougars have slender bodies and round heads with pointed ears.
 They can reach sizes of up to 2.7 m from head to tail.
 Males weigh up to 70 kilos, while females weigh in at about 45 kilos.
-The coat of the cougar is grayish-tan to reddish in color, with lighter parts on the underside.
+The coat of the cougar is grayish-tan to reddish, with lighter parts on the underside.
 The tail has a black spot on the end.
 Sometimes all you see of cougars is their tails disappearing into the trees!

 Cougars inhabit various ecosystems: from sea level to mountain tops, and from deserts to deep, dark rain forests.
 They are very abundant on Vancouver Island.